TBD54566975/tbdex/rest-api/README.md

 # Introduction
-This specification defines a REST API that can be hosted by an individual PFI to participate in tbDEX
+This specification defines a REST API that can be hosted by an individual PFI that wants to provide liquidity via tbDEX

 # Status
 Version: Draft